Unrolled Wirtinger Flow with Deep Decoding Priors for Phaseless Imaging: Numerical Simulations

-The effect of varying SNR values, due to the different levels of noise detected at the receiving sensors along with the intensity values of the reflected signals, on the accuracies of the reconstructed images for the synthetic aperture dataset is shown in Fig.~\ref{fig:mse_vs_SNR_mine}.
-We simultaneously compare these values to the corresponding image reconstruction accuracies for the WF algorithm.
-With increasing SNR, we observe some reduction in the MSE values after a fixed number of training updates.
+The effect of varying SNR values, resulting from the different levels of noise detected at the receiving sensors along with the intensity values of the reflected signals, on the accuracies of the reconstructed images for the synthetic aperture dataset is shown in Fig.~\ref{fig:mse_vs_SNR_mine}.
+We compare these values to the corresponding image reconstruction accuracies for the WF algorithm.
+With increasing SNR, we observe some reduction in the MSE values, calculated after a fixed number of training updates.
 For each case, our DL method is observed to significantly outperform the WF algorithm.